This is a documentation for Board Game Arena: play board games online !

 • default - indicates the default value to use for this option (optional, if not present the first value listed is the default)

-• displaycondition - checks the conditions before displaying the option for selection.
-All conditions must be true for the option to display.
-Supported condition types:
+• displaycondition - (array of conditions) - checks the conditions before displaying the option for selection.
+All (or any) conditions must be true for the option to be displayed.
+All or any depends on value of displayconditionoperand

 • minplayers condition ensures at least this many players (Note: if your game works with a disjoint interval of player counts, you can supply an array of valid counts instead of a single value)

-• maxplayers conditions ensure at most this many players
+• maxplayers condition ensures at most this many players

-• otheroption condition ensures another option is set to this given values.
+• otheroption condition ensures another option is set to given values.

-• otheroptionisnot conditions ensure another option is NOT set to this given values
+• otheroptionisnot condition ensure another option is NOT set to this given values

 • displayconditionoperand - can be 'and' (this is the default) or 'or'.
 Allows to change the behaviour to display the option if one of the conditions is true instead of all of them.

-• startcondition - checks the conditions (on options VALUES) before starting the game.
+• startcondition - (map from value to conditions array) - checks the conditions (on options VALUES) before starting the game.
 All conditions must be true for the game to start, otherwise players will get a red error message when attempting to begin the game.
-Supported condition types:

 • minplayers condition ensures at least this many players (an array of values is not supported here)

-• maxplayers conditions ensure at most this many players
+• maxplayers condition ensures at most this many players

 • otheroption conditions ensure another option is set to this given values.
 That works the same as in displaycondition.